What is a Spouse Visa?

 - Are a national of a majority English-speaking country (like Australia, Canada, or the USA)

 - Are under the age of 18 or over the age of 65

 - Have a disability which prevents you from being able to take the test

 - Have a degree which was taught in English

 Spouse Visa Processing times

-The Spouse Visa application process can vary in length and can take anywhere between 30 days and six months.
+The Spouse Visa application processing time can vary in length and can take anywhere between 30 days and six months.
 Gathering your evidence, completing your forms, and submitting your case can often take weeks in itself.

 Once your application has been received, UKVI will process it, and assess whether you meet all the requirements.
 Once the assessing official has made a decision on your case, they will get back to you with a decision.
 This whole process can take a while, especially if there is something especially complex about your case and/or you apply with dependents.

 The costs of applying for a Spousal Visa (in 2019) are as follows: